toumorokoshi/greyhawk-vm/doc/thinkthrough.md

 # Arrays

 - array need a type to help pack and to allocate memory.
 How do we represent that in the VM?

+# Interop

+Module files from one language should be compatible with module files from others.
+This enable re-use.